Responsibility

 Transparency and traceability

-Evonik advocates the responsible use of woodland and forests and the protection of the soil.
-Our Care Solutions and Oil Additives business lines are founding members of Action for Sustainable Derivatives (ASD).
-The goal of the ASD initiative is to ensure the traceability of palm oil derivatives to mills and plantations.
-Its risk analysis methods and joint action plans aim to help counter progressive deforestation.
-Within the ASD, Care Solutions and Oil Additives report annually on the degree of transparency in the supply chain and at the oil mills involved.
-In 2022, Evonik’s activities on traceability, exposure, and risk analysis within the framework of its ASD membership were extended to the supply chains for soybean and coconut oil derivatives.
+Evonik is committed to the responsible use of forests and forested areas as well as to the protection of soils.
+The Care Solutions and Oil Additives business lines are founding members of the Action for Sustainable Derivatives (ASD) initiative.
+ASD is an initiative aimed at the traceability of palm (kernel) oil derivatives at mill and plantation level.
+In-house methods for risk analysis and joint action plans are intended to help counteract advancing deforestation.
+As part of ASD, Care Solutions and Oil Additives report annually on the degree of transparency along the supply chain and participating oil mills.
+Currently, 97 percent of the volumes that can be recorded are traceable at the mill level and 51 percent at the plantation level, and corresponding mill lists are published by Evonik.